-Eukaryotic Cell Structure and FunctionA cell is defined as eukaryotic if it has a membrane-bound nucleus.
-Any organism composed of eukaryotic cells is also considered a eukaryotic organism.
-Case in point: You.
-Biologists do not know of any single organism on Earth that is composed of both eukaryotic and prokaryotic cells.
+Biologists do not know of any organism that is composed of both eukaryotic and prokaryotic cells.
 However, many different types of prokaryotic cells, usually bacteria, can live inside larger eukaryotic organisms.
 Creepy, but true.

 We humans, for example, have trillions of bacteria living in our colons, not to mention in our mouths and stomachs and small intestines and…you get the picture.
 Despite the fact that we have gobs of prokaryotic cells living inside and on us, humans are still categorically eukaryotic organisms.
-Deal with it.
-This means that all human cells, including those found in the brain, the heart, the muscles, and so on, are also eukaryotic.
+This means that all human cells—including those found in the brain, the heart, the muscles, and so on—are also eukaryotic.

 Here is what one of these little guys looks like:

-OK, we are slightly impressed.
-That is a lot of stuff jam-packed into something we can't see too well with the naked eye.
+Okay, we are impressed.
+That is a lot of stuff jam-packed into something so small.

 Here are some examples of eukaryotes:

 Most plants, animals, and fungi are composed of many cells and are aptly classified as multicellular.
 Most protists consist of a single cell and are classified as unicellular.
 Funny how that works.

 Most eukaryotic cells also have other membrane-bound internal structures called organelles.
 Organelles include:

 There are a few major differences between animal, plant, fungal, and protistan cells.
 And guess what?
 We've got some handy-dandy lists to help you learn those differences.

 Some animal and protistan cells have: